luci/recipes-py/README.recipes.md

 Create artifacts with the given content type and contents or gcs_uri.

 Makes a call to the BatchCreateArtifacts API.
-Returnes the created artifacts.
+Returns the created artifacts.

 Args:
   artifacts (dict): a collection of artifacts to create.
 Each key is an
-    artifact id, with the correponding value being a dict containing:
+    artifact id, with the corresponding value being a dict containing:
       'content_type' (optional)
-      oneof 'contents' or 'gcs_uri'
-  parent_inv (str): the name of the invocation to create the artifacts
+      one of 'contents' (binary string) or 'gcs_uri' (str) parent_inv (str): the name of the invocation to create the artifacts under.
-    under.
 If None, the current invocation will be used. step_name (str): name of the step.